simonbrent/Genoverse/docs/functions.md

 > width | Integer | The width for the container DOM element (usually this should be the initial value of [`genoverse.width`](/docs/configuration.md#width-default-1000))

 #### genoverse.addUserEventHandlers()
-> Created the event handlers required for users to interact with the instance of Genoverse
+> Creates the event handlers required for users to interact with the instance of Genoverse

 ## Configuration